mkollada/topic-modeling/README.md

 - `kl_divergences.csv`: KL divergence values for each document.
 - `skipped_files.csv`: A csv of the document files that were skipped during processing
 - `lda_processing.log`: A log output by the code documenting the process of the pipeline

+## Note on `--cache_file` argument:

+This argument can save significant time when running the code on the same set of documents again, or when augmenting a set of documents that you've already processed.

+Setting this argument either:

+- Creates a dictionary cache file if one with that name does not exist
+- Reads in the dictionary cache if a file with that name already exisis

+Set a new cache file name or don't use this argument if you're using a new dataset